A website redesign is a very big project for any business.

 • Which keywords are most commonly used to find your website (this will help determine what keywords to include in future content)

-Writing a Website Redesign Proposal
+Writing a Website Redesign Proposal.

 Before you can put anything into action, it’s also vital to properly prepare a plan.
 For this, we recommend using the ‘SMART Goal Strategy’: